 Supplementing with zinc in all stages of life helps to support a healthy endocrine system, including the pituitary, thyroid, parathyroids, adrenals, pineal, pancreas and reproductive glands.

-Excessive exposure to heavy metals (arsenic, cadmium and lead), alcohol, tobacco, pesticides, herbicides, and fungicides depletes the body’s zinc stores.
+Excessive exposure to heavy metals (arsenic, cadmium and lead), alcohol, tobacco, pesticides, herbicides and fungicides, deplete the body’s Zinc stores.
 Zinc deficiencies may also result from excess stress.

 Supplementing with Zinc:

 - Can enhance the senses of taste and smell

 - Helps to support healthy immune and endocrine systems

 - Helps to maintain prostate, liver, kidney, adrenal, reproductive and gastrointestinal health

 - Can provide nutritional support for healthy individuals recovering from surgery